 GaiaLab logs each repurposing candidate with a prediction timestamp and matches it against ClinicalTrials.gov registration records.
-Matches where the prediction precedes the trial registration date are classified as prospective.
-All others are retrospective — the system surfaced a drug that investigators had independently registered for study.
-Completed trial status indicates the trial finished; it does not indicate efficacy was demonstrated.
+Matches where the prediction precedes the trial registration date are classified as prospective (forward prediction).
+All others are retrospective — the system independently surfaced a drug that investigators had already registered for study.
+Retrospective concordance is not forward prediction.
+Only entries with a confirmed NCT ID are shown in the top-match panel.
+Completed trial status indicates the trial finished enrollment; it does not indicate proven efficacy or regulatory approval.

 —